dps923/winter2020/notes/week04.md

 ### Friday plan

+In the first part of the timeslot, Test 1 will be written.

-Work on the programming assignment, and get help from a classmate or the professor if you need it.
+Then, in the remaining time, work on the programming assignment, and get help from a classmate or the professor if you need it.

 <br>